EFTEC/BladeOne/README.md

 {{$variable1}}
 ```

-## Business Logic/Controller methods (code in the php file)
+## Business Logic/Controller methods

 ### constructor
 ```php
 $blade=new bladeone\BladeOne($views,$cache);
 ```
 - BladeOne(templatefolder,compiledfolder) Creates the instance of BladeOne.
--   **$views** indicates the folder (without ending backslash) of where the template files (*.blade.php) are located.
+-   templatefolders indicates the folder (without ending backslash) of where the template files (*.blade.php) are located.
--   **$cache** indicates the folder where the result of files will be saves.
+-   compiledfolder indicates the folder where the result of files will be saves.
 This folder should has write permission.
 Also, this folder could be located outside of the Web Root.

 ### run